Nimaoth/Nev/README.md

 You can try the browser version [here](https://nimaoth.github.io/AbsytreeBrowser/) ([old version](https://nimaoth.github.io/AbsytreeBrowser/old/absytree_browser.html)).

 ## Goals
+- For the text editor:
   - Sit somewhere inbetween Vim and VS Code
   - The most important tools are built in (e.g. syntax highlighting with tree-sitter, LSP support)
+  - Can be used purely as a text editor (ignoring the AST language framework)
   - Little to no configuration needed to get nice experience out of the box
+  - Support Vim motions
+- General goals:
+  - Keyboard focused (only basic mouse support)
   - Easily extendable with scripting
-- Can be used purely as a text editor (ignoring the AST language framework)
+  - Good performance

-### Inspirations
+## Inspirations
 - [JetBrains MPS](https://github.com/JetBrains/MPS)
 - [Dion Systems Editor](https://dion.systems/gallery.html)